 Partnership Explores Disruptive Technologies, Trends and Research Impacting the Commercial Real Estate Industry

-“Cushman & Wakefield will work with the best and brightest Stanford University faculty and Ph.Ds. on a wide variety of projects that could lead to new innovations and best practices across real estate,” Steep said.
+“Cushman & Wakefield will work with the best and brightest Stanford University faculty and Ph.Ds. on a wide variety of projects that will lead to new innovations and best practices across real estate,” Steep said.

 As part of the partnership, Cushman & Wakefield leaders will meet regularly with Stanford faculty and staff to discuss program updates and share insights or developments across industries.
 Cushman & Wakefield will become actively involved in several current research efforts underway within the program, including studies on 3D modeling, advanced materials and mobility.